sass/embedded-protocol/README.md

 The `ProtocolError` message must *not* be used to report any recoverable errors.
 The host must send a response with a result of `error` for errors running custom functions or importers.
-The compiler must send a `CompileFailure` for Sass errors, errors of results received from the host, or errors parsing custom function signatures in `CompileRequest` or URL in `ImporterResponse` or `FileImporterReponse`.
+The compiler must send a `CompileFailure` for Sass errors, errors of results from the host, or errors parsing custom function signatures or URL from the host.

 ### Host Language API